spaceship-prompt/spaceship-prompt/README.md

 ### [zgen]

-Add the following line to your `~/.zshrc` where you're adding your other zsh plugins:
+Add the following line to your `~/.zshrc` where you're adding your other Zsh plugins:

 ```
 zgen load denysdovhan/spaceship-zsh-theme spaceship